What is a battery management system?

 Like cell balancing, temperature control can be achieved through passive or active methods — or a combination of the two.

 With passive cooling, airflow cools the battery.
 This can be more sophisticated than it sounds.
-Airspeed sensors may be integrated, strategically auto-adjusting deflective air dams and maximising airflow.
+Airspeed sensors may be integrated, strategically auto-adjusting deflective air dams and maximizing airflow.

 Thermal hydraulic active cooling can also be used, circulating an ethylene-glycol coolant in a specific ratio through specific components against the battery pack assembly.
 The battery management system monitors the temperature throughout the pack and closes and opens valves to maintain an ideal temperature range for peak battery performance.